-A combination of videos, bite-sized learning units, interactivity and gamification are four must have elements in modern online learning 2019!
+A combination of videos, bite-sized learning units, interactivity, and gamification are four must-have elements in your modern online eLearning creation authoring software in 2019!

 Micro-learning – the latest buzzwords